5 recommended spots around Kameido Station on the JR Sobu Line!

 There are many seasonal attractions!

-The shrine holds a variety of colorful events each season, such as the Plum Festival in spring, the Wisteria Festival in early summer, which is famous for being the best wisteria in Tokyo, and the Chrysanthemum Festival in fall, which is associated with the shrine's deities.
+The shrine holds a variety of events each season: the Plum Festival in spring, when the grounds are decorated with plum blossoms; the Wisteria Festival in early summer, which is famous for being the best wisteria in Tokyo; and the Chrysanthemum Festival in fall, which is associated with the shrine's deities.
 The Kameido Tenjin Shrine is a place of worship and a place where people can come to pay their respects to Sugawara no Michizane.

 Koto-ku has a history of being developed along with the Edo Shogunate's construction of the city of Edo (present-day Tokyo), and is a city full of nature and vitality, with many parks full of greenery due to its abundant water resources facing Tokyo Bay.
-Kameido Tenjinja Shrine is a typical downtown shrine where you can feel the colors of the four seasons all year round, representing the nature-rich Koto City, as in "plum blossoms in spring, wisteria in early summer, portable shrine in summer, and chrysanthemums in autumn," so please visit us when you come to Kameido.
+Kameido Tenjinja Shrine is a typical downtown shrine where you can enjoy the colors of the four seasons all year round, representing the nature-rich Koto City: "plum blossoms in spring, wisteria in early summer, portable shrine in summer, and chrysanthemums in autumn," so please visit the shrine when you come to Kameido.

 About Kameido Tenjinja Shrine